threewebcode/W3/koc/unipass.md

 - The `DkimParamsBase` class has a constructor, a static factory method `create`, and other utility methods for dealing with email headers and creating instances of the class.
 - The code uses various utility functions from the `ethers` library, such as `hexlify`, `solidityPack`, `toUtf8Bytes`, etc.

+### Unipass Contract

+UniPass Contract is a contract developed by UniPass that enables Role-Based Access Control (RBAC) key management and supports on-chain verification through DKIM/OpenID.

+Three main types of key management systems: 1) Multi-signature logic that allows 2/3, 3/5, etc. multi-signature setups.
+2) Simple permission management that allows setting weights on keys and performing account operations with a threshold.
+3) RBAC-based permission management that allows setting weights and roles on keys.
+Different roles can execute different operations, and each role has its threshold for activation.

+UniPass Contract is a versatile contract that creates smart wallets and mainly handles different types of keys and their permissions.
+In UniPass Contract, you can manage your account using various keys, each with a specific role and weights.
+By gathering signatures from keys that meet or exceed the required weights for a certain role, you can execute the permissions associated with that role through the UniPass Contract.

+Owner is the account's owner and has the ultimate authority when it comes to controlling the account's basic operations, including deployment, upgrade, and deletion.
+Operator is the executor of the account's assets and is in charge of all asset transfers, contract invocations, licensing, and other activities.
+The key that users most used.
+Guardian is the guardians of the account.
+Guardians can be used to retrieve the account if the keys are lost or deleted and the user no longer has access to it.
+On-chain email social recovery is one of the features that only UniPass has.